October 2022 Dividend Income Update

 “Part of my investment plan, which has not really changed over the last 11+ investing years and hosting this blog for others to learn from, is to buy and hold and buy more of my favourite Canadian dividend stocks for income and growth.
 I will do this until I reach my beloved crossover point:”

 Well, onwards and upwards…

-With more recent purchases in BCE and Whitecap (WCP) in particular, our October 2022 forward dividend income for the year now sits at $28,621.
+With more recent purchases in BCE and WCP this last, our October 2022 forward dividend income for the year now sits at $28,621.

 That’s the total dividend income we should earn by the end of December 2022, should no dividends get cut, no dividends get reinvested, and I don’t buy anything else this year inside some of our key wealth-building investment portfolio accounts. 🙂